PaulAroo/Regression-testing/README.md

 🚧 WIP - Work In Progress 👨🏽‍💻

-[ ] set references for each test
+- [ ] Set references for each test
-[ ] FIX: INCORRECT BINDINGS (OsuSameSocketDifferentNuma)
+- [ ] FIX: INCORRECT BINDINGS (OsuSameSocketDifferentNuma)
-[ ] Merge tests into a single script? (use a parameter for the different compilation options)
+- [ ] Merge tests into a single script? (use a parameter for the different compilation options)

 see [project description](./project_description.md)